mattgrayisok/craft-dark-mode/README.md

+**This plugin works well up to Craft 3.3.
+Craft 3.4 made a lot of changes to document structure and styling in the control panel which broke a lot of stuff.
+Craft will soon be adding its own native dark mode and it's therefore unlikely this plugin will be updated to support Craft 3.4**

-# Dark Mode plugin for Craft CMS 3.x
+# Dark Mode plugin for Craft CMS 3.0 - 3.3

 A Dark Mode for Craft CMS